Joe Baca: 1999 special election

 A few months after Baca was elected to the State Senate, Congressman George Brown, Jr. died after a long illness.
 Baca finished first in a seven-way primary, but fell far short of a majority due to the presence of two minor Democratic candidates.
-In the runoff, Baca defeated Republican Elia Pirozzi with 50.4%.
+In the special general election, Baca defeated Republican Elia Pirozzi with 50.4%.

 Baca won a full term in 2000 with 59% of the vote.
 After the 2000 census, the district was renumbered as the 43rd and reconfigured as a majority-Hispanic district.
-Baca was handily reelected from this redrawn district in 2002, and did not face another close contest again until 2012.
+Baca was handily reelected from this redrawn district in 2002, and did not face another close contest until 2012.

 2012 campaign

-After the 2010 United States Census, the Citizens Redistricting Commission significantly redrew California's congressional map.
+After the 2010 United States census, the Citizens Redistricting Commission significantly redrew California's congressional map.
 The bulk of Baca's former territory became the 35th District, though his home in Rialto was placed in the 31st District.
-Baca opted to run in the 35th, and finished first in the all-party primary with 46.7 percent of the vote.
-His nearest opponent, State Senator Gloria Negrete McLeod, took 34 percent.
-In the general election, Negrete McLeod defeated Baca, taking 56 percent to Baca's 44 percent.
-A few weeks leading up to the election McLeod's campaign benefited from $3.2 million in independent expenditures from the Federal Super PAC of billionaire Michael Bloomberg, who was Mayor of New York City at that time.
+Baca opted to run in the 35th, and finished first in the new all-party primary with 46.7 percent of the vote.
+His nearest opponent, State Senator Gloria Negrete McLeod, took 34 percent; under the new "top two" primary rules, both advanced to the general election.

+A few weeks before the general election, Negrete McLeod's campaign benefited from $3.2 million in independent expenditures from the Federal Super PAC of billionaire Michael Bloomberg, who was Mayor of New York City at that time.
 The Super PAC ran negative advertisements in newspapers, radio, and television accusing Baca of being soft on crime and causing perchlorate water contamination in drinking water.
 Bloomberg had become unhappy with Baca because he had not been supportive of Bloomberg's efforts for stronger federal laws for gun control and the enactment of federal registration.
+Negrete McLeod defeated Baca, taking 56 percent to Baca's 44 percent.

-Baca ran again, changing to the 31st District in 2014 but came fifth with 11.2%.
+Baca ran for Congress again, changing to the 31st District in 2014, but finished fifth in the primary with 11.2%.

 In 2014, Baca also ran for Mayor of Fontana.
-He lost in a landslide and subsequently announced his retirement from politics.
+He lost in a landslide and subsequently announced his retirement from politics. but made a comeback to the Rialto City Council in 2022.

+2022 campaign

+In 2022, Baca made a political comeback after an eight-year retirement, as he was elected to a seat on the Rialto City Council.

+2024 campaign

+Baca won the 2024 Rialto mayoral election, defeating incumbent Deborah Robertson and two other candidates.
+Baca secured 6,226 votes (40.76%) to Robertson's 4,668 votes (30.56%).
+The other candidates, Rafael Trujillo and Ché Rose Wright, finished with 22.55% and 6.13%, respectively.